Knurr and spell

-Knurr and spell (also called northern spell, nipsy or trap ball) is an old English game, once popular as a pub game.
+Knurr and spell (also called Northern spell, nipsy or trap ball) is an old English game, once popular as a pub game.

 History

 The game originated in the moors of Yorkshire, in England, but then spread throughout the north of England.
-It can be traced back to the beginning of the 14th century.
+Related games can be traced back to the 14th century.
 It was especially popular in the 18th and 19th centuries, but was virtually unknown by the 21st century, though there was a local revival in the 1970s.
 As late as the 1930s exhibition games of knur and spell by veterans drew large crowds to the Rusland Valley in North Lancashire, according to the chronicles of the North-West Evening Mail, but even then it was regarded as an archaic game.

+The World Championship featured in a 1972 broadcast of BBC Nationwide (available from the BBC Archive).
+The competition featured three teams from Greetland, Barnsely and Colne and was played on the moors near Greetland.
+The film shows the decline in the use of the spell, with the ball (knurr) held in place in a sling.

+An earlier British Pathe film from 1933 shows greater use of the Spell, with close-up of the mechanism.

+The 1971 Champion was Selwyn Schofield from Greetland and the 1972 Champion was Len Kershaw from Colne.

+Transworld Sport showed the sport more recently (uploaded to Youtube in 2020), showing a more elderly Len Kershaw.
+It suggested a common origin in the Swiss game Hornussen.

+The world record is 304 yards, recorded in 1899.

 A man from Golcar, West Yorkshire was recorded in 1974 for the Survey of English Dialects discussing knurr and spell being played around the turn of the twentieth century.